Sicilian Orange Marmalade Glaze

 -Sicilian Orange Marmalade Chicken Glaze-

 For this recipe to shine purchase a pre-cooked (non glazed) high quality chicken.
+(I use Costco or Whole Foods, but any high quality market is fine, just ask for the very freshest.)

 Set oven to 350 degrees.
 Cover the pre-cooked chicken with foil- to protect the skin and warm through.
 About 15-20 minutes.
 While the chicken warms mix the following: